polakowo/textai/MoviePlots/README.md

 #### Instructions

 Every notebook is meant to be run in Google Colab.
 For this, mount Google Drive on your computer, create a folder "Colab Notebooks", and pull the transformers repository there.
 Then run the [DataPrep.ipynb](https://nbviewer.jupyter.org/github/polakowo/transformers/blob/master/MoviePlots/DataPrep.ipynb) notebook to prepare the data.
-After this, you should be ready to execute any Training notebook without issues.
+After this, you should be ready to execute any Training notebook with GPU support.
+Tip: Do not abuse Colab, remember to terminate any unused GPU sessions, and Colab will award you with Tesla P100 GPUs any time.